 9. Consult in Your Area of Expertise

-If you have an area of expertise, such as orthotics, low vision, geriatric care, etc., you could consult with individuals or clinics in this area.
+If you have an area of expertise, such as orthotics, low vision, geriatric care and beyond, you could consult with individuals or clinics in this area.

 10. Seating Mobility Specialist

-A seating mobility specialist (SMS) creates seating, positioning, and mobility solutions for people with physical and developmental disabilities, especially those who use wheelchairs.
-In order to practice as an SMS, you’ll need to become certified by Rehabilitation Engineering and Assistive Technology Society of North America.
+A seating mobility specialist (SMS) creates seating, positioning and mobility solutions for individuals with physical and developmental disabilities, especially those who use wheelchairs.
+To practice this non-clinical OT job, certification by the Rehabilitation Engineering and Assistive Technology Society of North America (RESNA) is required.14

 11. Recruiter

-As a recruiter, you will be assessing the abilities of potential candidates for specific OT roles.
-Companies such as Proactive Healthcare Recruiters specialize in helping medical professionals find the right job for them.
-Your knowledge of OT could be highly valuable to a recruiting firm.
-Or if you’re more of an entrepreneur, consider starting your own recruiting business.
+Recruiting is another option among non-clinical occupational therapy jobs.
+In this role, you will assess the abilities of potential candidates for specific OT roles.
+Companies such as Proactive Healthcare Recruiters specialize in helping medical professionals find the right job.
+Your knowledge of OT would be highly valuable to a recruiting firm.15 Or, if you’re an entrepreneur, consider starting your own recruiting business.

 Media Careers

-Healthcare entrepreneurs can find many ways to communicate with their audience—whether peers or patients—through media.
+Healthcare entrepreneurs can find many ways to communicate with their audience—whether peers or patients—through alternative jobs for occupational therapists in the media.

 12. Blogger

-There are several OT writers in the blogosphere, but there’s always room for more!
-Check out some of the blogs below, which offer information on becoming an occupational therapist, starting an OT business, working in pediatric or geriatric practice, and more.
+The OT blogosphere hosts several writers, but there’s always room for more.
+Check out some blogs below, which offer information on becoming an occupational therapist, starting an OT business, working in pediatric or geriatric practice and more.

 13. Podcaster

 Do you have a favorite OT podcast?
-If you’re opinionated about OT, you might consider starting your own.
+Are you opinionated and want to build a non-clinical OT job?
+Consider launching a podcast.
 Here are some examples:

 14. Social Media Influencer